AngleProtocol/merkl-docs/merkl-mechanisms/architecture-and-technical-overview/README.md

 ### Key Features of the Merkl System

 * **Single Merkl Root per Chain:** The Merkl system relies on **a single merkle root per chain**.
-This allows Merkl users to claim all their token rewards from various campaigns in just one transaction on Merkl.&#x20;
+This allows Merkl users to claim all their token rewards from various campaigns in just one transaction on Merkl.
 * **Aggregated Campaigns:** Although campaigns on Merkl are treated independently, the Merkl engine usually aggregates the outcomes of multiple campaigns at once when updating a merkle root onchain.
 This ensures that rewards for multiple campaigns are included in a single update whenever possible.
 * **Multiple Incentive Providers:** The engine is compatible with multiple incentive providers incentivizing the same type of campaigns (e.g., the same pool on UniswapV3) with potentially different parameters.
 If you are eligible for a campaign on Merkl, you will claim rewards from all incentive providers who have incentivized your behavior when claiming your rewards.
 This means that many teams can incentivize a specific behavior at the same time with different tokens.

 However, it is possible for a given merkle root to include rewards for some campaigns but not others that are live on the same chain.
 Regardless, **the Merkl engine ensures that all users involved in a campaign during its live period receive their rewards**.
 Any rewards that were not distributed as they should have been will be distributed in an upcoming engine run.
-As the Merkl engine operates regularly for every campaign on a chain - examining only the data specific to the period between its current and previous executions - if distributions were missed, the engine will collect the necessary data from where it last left off, ensuring accurate and complete reward allocation.&#x20;
+As the Merkl engine operates regularly for every campaign on a chain - examining only the data specific to the period between its current and previous executions - if distributions were missed, the engine will collect the necessary data from where it last left off, ensuring accurate and complete reward allocation.

 ### ⏳ Distribution Epochs <a href="#distribution-epochs" id="distribution-epochs"></a>